Kyle Milliken identified as hacker behind Imgur, Disqus, Kickstarter data breaches: Report

 Altogether his cybercrimes netted Milliken about $1.4 million, he told the website.

-The FBI did not immediately return an email seeking comment, and no court records documenting the charges were publicly available Thursday.
+The Department of Justice declined to comment when reached by The Washington Times, and no court records documenting the charges were publicly available Thursday.

 Criminal suspects are regularly offered comparatively lenient sentences in exchange for their cooperation, and high-profile hacking cases are no exception.